Search

 • The BA, MA in legal studies and paralegal certificates at the St. Louis campus only are approved by the American Bar Association (ABA).

-• The MA in Counseling with an Emphasis in Clinical Mental Health Counseling, available at the home campus in St. Louis, Missouri and the South Carolina campuses in Charleston, Myrtle Beach and Columbia, is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+• The MA in Counseling with an Emphasis in Clinical Mental Health Counseling, is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) at the following campuses: St. Louis/Webster Groves, MO; Columbia, SC; Myrtle Beach, SC; and Online.

-• Webster University is registered as an Approved Continuing Education Partner (ACEP) with the National Board for Certified Counselors, Inc (NBCC).
+• Webster University is registered as an Approved Continuing Education Provider (ACEP) with the National Board for Certified Counselors, Inc (NBCC).

 • National Council for State Authorization Reciprocity Agreements (NC-SARA).